gvwilson/sensibleadventures/nardica/nardica.md

 made her decide not to.

 Aunt Naggie made curry for dinner.
+"Just for you," she whispered, shaking a little of Mrs. Sandhu's special curry powder onto Iffy's when Uncle Jack's back was turned and then tucking the jar back into her apron.
+The smell of synthetic coconut milk, greenhouse peppers, diced mushrooms, and spices made the galley as warm and as comfortable as an old sweater.

-Wales thanked her before taking his up onto deck to eat.
+Wales thanked Aunt Naggie before taking his up onto deck to eat.
-"It's probably safest for everyone," he explained gently when she protested.
-"My stomach isn't entirely accustomed to the waves yet, and being closed in..."
-He smiled,
-thanked her for the dozenth time, and left the *Guinevere*'s crew to their meal.
+"I like watching the waves,"
+he explained when she protested that the galley's little table could fold up to make room for everyone, it wouldn't be a problem, they'd done it plenty of times before.
+Iffy bit her lip at that.
+She could barely remember the last time Aunt Naggie had invited someone onboard for tea.
+Uncle Jack had glowered from start to finish, blinking one eye every few minutes to check the time and muttering about all the chores that needed doing.

+He didn't bother to mutter about Wales.
 "I don't like 'im,"
-Uncle Jack growled.
-He had glared at Wales from the moment he entered the galley until the moment he left.
-Iffy eased herself onto the stool opposite him as he stabbed a piece of tofu with his fork.
+he said flatly,
+stabbing a chunk of mushroom with a chopstick and stuffing it into his mouth.
-"Bet there's more'n just the *Taroona*'s crew lookin' for 'im," he mused as he chewed.
+"Bet there's more'n just the *Taroona*'s crew lookin' for 'im.
+Hell,
-"Hell, I bet there's someone would double what he's payin' us for a chance to put their hands to 'im."
+I bet there's someone would double what he's payin' us for a chance to put their hands to 'im."
-He stabbed another piece of tofu.
+He stabbed another piece of mushroom.

 Iffy ate in silence,
 head down.
-The safest thing to do when Uncle Jack got a not-quite-honest money-making idea was to wait for it to pass---pointing out the holes in his plan was practically guaranteed to make him follow through, just to prove that no one could tell *him*.
+The safest thing to do when Uncle Jack got a not-quite-honest money-making idea was to wait for it to pass---pointing out the holes in his plan was practically guaranteed to make him follow through, just to prove that no one could tell *him* which way was up.
-And while she still knew next to nothing about their passenger, she had the feeling that selling him out wouldn't end well for her uncle, or, more ipmortantly, for the *Guinevere*.
+And while she still knew next to nothing about their passenger, she had the feeling that crossing him out wouldn't end well for anyone.

 She and Aunt Naggie cleaned up after they were done eating.
 "He seems nice,"